Huy-DNA/MPiSC/README.md

 ## Objective

 - Examination of the *shared-memory* literature to find potential *lock-free*, *concurrent*, *multiple-producer single-consumer* queue algorithms.
-- Use the hybrid programming model MPI+MPI with C++11 for shared-memory synchronization to port the potential *shared-memory* queue algorithm to distributed context.
+- Use the an MPI-3 new RMA capabilities to port potential lock-free *shared-memory* queue algorithms to distributed context.
+- Optimize MPI ports using MPI-3 SHM + C++11 memory model.

 - Minimum characteristics: